UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking

-{ \textbf{Vehicle category.}} As shown in Figure~\ref{fig:det-p-3}(a)-(d), for different category of vehicles, the detectors only perform relatively well on cars.
-The AP of the best R-CNN method is less than $5\%$ for buses.
-It can be attributed to two reasons.
-First, it is difficult to handle the drastic variations of scale and aspect ratio for the bus images.
-Furthermore, limited training samples affects the performance of object detectors (\ie, there are only $1.28\%$ vehicles are buses in the training set, see Figure~\ref{fig:attributes}(a)).
+{\flushleft \textbf{Vehicle type.}} As shown in Figure \ref{fig:det-p-3}(a)-(d), the detectors perform relatively well only on cars among all kinds of vehicles, \eg, the RD2 method achieves $84.49\%$ AP score.
+It is worth mentioning that the AP score of the Faster R-CNN method is only $17.07\%$ in terms of the \textit{other} category, better than the other detectors including the RD2 method.
+The reason can be that the region proposal network (RPN) is effective in reducing the number of candidate object locations and filtering out most background proposals to address the class imbalance issue.
+Moreover, the poor results can be attributed to two factors.
+First, it is difficult to handle large variations of scale and aspect ratio for different vehicles.
+Second, the limited amount of training samples affects the performance of object detectors, \ie, only $0.52\%$ vehicles are in the \textit{others} category in the training set, see Figure \ref{fig:attributes}(a).

-{ \textbf{Scale.}} Figure~\ref{fig:det-p-4}(a)-(d) show the results for each scale of vehicles in the \ds-test set.
-For small scale vehicles, most detectors achieve over $30\%$ AP except the DPM method.
-At the medium scale, the CompACT method achieves the best performance with $54.48\%$ AP.
-All algorithms perform poorly for the large scale vehicles (less than $11\%$ AP).
-This phenomenon indicates that current detectors are incapable to deal with large scale vehicles, \eg, buses.
+{\flushleft \textbf{Scale.}} Figure \ref{fig:det-p-4} shows the detection results for each scale of vehicles in the \ds-test set.
+For {\em small} scale vehicles, most detectors achieve over AP scores of $30\%$ except the DPM method, where the RD2 method obtains the best AP score of $66.72\%$.
+The CSP approach employs the anchor-free framework to represent objects by points, resulting in inferior AP score of $40.08\%$.
+For {\em medium} scale vehicles, the RD2 method obtains the best AP score of $86.63\%$, which benefits from the proposed anchor refinement module to filter out negative anchors and refine positive anchors to provide better initialization for the location regression.
+The YOLOv3 method achieves the best AP score of $76.53\%$ for large scale vehicles.
+These results show that more effective detectors need to be developed to deal with small scale vehicles.

-{ \textbf{Occlusion ratio.}} In Figure~\ref{fig:det-p-5}(a)-(d), we show the influence of occlusion on detection performance in three categories, \ie, no occlusion, partial occlusion, and heavy occlusion, as described in Section~\ref{sec:data-collection-annotation}.
+{\flushleft \textbf{Occlusion ratio.}} Figure \ref{fig:det-p-5} shows the effect of occlusion on detection performance in three categories, \ie, no occlusion, partial occlusion, and heavy occlusion, as described in Section \ref{sec:data-collection-annotation}.